dotnet/csharplang/.github/ISSUE_TEMPLATE/proposal_template.md

 # FEATURE_NAME

 * Specification: Link to a filled out [proposal template](../../proposals/proposal-template.md).
 If not yet available, link to the PR adding the specification.
+* Discussion: Link to the discussion topic for this feature.

 ## Summary
 [summary]: #summary